The product, in detail

 Safety alerts

-Central Alerting System (CAS) alerts, MHRA Yellow Card alerts, manufacturer field-safety notices.
+Central Alerting System (CAS) alerts, Medicines and Healthcare products Regulatory Agency (MHRA) Yellow Card alerts, manufacturer field-safety notices.
 Tracked from receipt through assessment to documented action (or documented non-applicability), so the inspector can see why each alert was or was not actioned.

 Statutory notifications